vic-951/learnings/README.md

 # Explanation
-In this repo, I will upload my learnings.
-This could be everythin, scripts, whole programs or only explanations for some cases.
+In this repository, I document my learning progress.
+This may include anything scripts, complete programs, or just explanations for specific cases.

 # Structure
-I tried to split everything by the programming language, sometimes this is not possible because there are more than one language needed.
+I’ve organized everything by programming language whenever possible.
+In some cases, multiple languages are involved.

 # Overview
-## python
+## Python
-### getBiggestDevider
+### getBiggestDivider
-In this script I get the higest possible devider for two numbers.
+This script finds the greatest common divider (GCD) of two numbers.

+### searchSomething
+In this folder, I compare different search algorithms on lists.

+### listVsQueue
+This script tests the performance difference between lists and queues.